AliAgarz81/MvcWithIdentity/README.md

 # MvcWithIdentity
- Register, Login and Logout actions with Asp.Net Core Mvc.
+Register, Login and Logout actions with Identity in Asp.Net Core Mvc.